mdolab/DCFoil.jl/README.md

 ### Data types

 Only use **parametric** types for structs.
 Concrete types in function arguments do not usually make the code faster; they only restrict usage (unless it is on purpose for multiple dispatch).
-However, you should declare the struct type argument in function signatures The DTYPE constant in the code `RealOrComplex` should be used when structs are not used in the function https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations
+However, you should declare the struct type argument in function signatures.
+The `DTYPE` constant in the code `RealOrComplex` should be used when structs are not used in the function https://docs.julialang.org/en/v1/manual/performance-tips/#Type-declarations

 ### Derivatives

-#### Adding new cost functions or design variables
+#### Adding new cost functions

-* For the given solver you're adding the DV or cost func to, check its `<solver-name>.evalFuncsSens()`
+* For the given solver you're adding the cost func to, check its `<solver-name>.evalFuncsSens()`

 #### Try not to do this